The Founding Chapter

 Hearing the pianist speak about his family and the inspiration for his music was an experience.
 As we said our goodbyes, he handed me an unreleased recording just submitted to the Latin Grammys.
 In almost any other country, this man might live far from the people of his community.
 In Cuba, he lived right here, his door flung wide open.

 The Cuban culture and the authentic experience of that culture are unlike anything I’ve seen on planet earth.
-More than the energy, the Caribbean sensations, and the digital detox, it is the remarkable people, the moments of being present, and the extraordinary public safety that create an environment for bonding with loved ones, deep conversations on shared values and personal growth.
+More than the energy, the Caribbean sensations, and the digital detox, it is the remarkable people and the moments of being present that create an environment for bonding with loved ones, deep conversations on shared values and personal growth.

 I just had to share this with the world.